 The Bottom Line

-If you are overwhelmed by debt and have trouble managing your payments, Accredited Debt Relief is a solid option.
-The company is legit and well regarded by financial experts.
+If you are overwhelmed by debt and have trouble managing your payments, Accredited Debt Relief offers a potential path to becoming debt-free.
+The company is legit and well-regarded by financial experts.
 They have a solid track record of success.
-Their fees are a little high, though.
+Their fees are a little high, though, and they may not operate in your state.
 Consider that when you’re making your decision.

 FAQs